The Combination of DNA Design and Synthesis Empower RNA Synthesis Ability

 In eukaryotes, the traditional cap structure has three types: m7GpppXpYp (Cap0), m7GpppXmpYp (Cap1), and m7GpppXmpYmp(Cap2).
 When the 7th carbon atom of G is methylated to form m7GpppN, the Cap is called “Cap 0”; Based on Cap0, if the 2´-O site of the first nucleotide of the transcript is also methylated, it is called “Cap 1”; If the 2´-O sites of both the first and second nucleotides of the transcript are methylated, it is called “Cap 2”.
 Usually, the cap is added in vitro by adding vaccinia virus cap enzymes or cap analogizing.
 Cap1 structure is widely found in mRNA of eukaryotes.
 Studies have shown that mRNA with Cap1 structure modified by in vitro transcription has higher stability and translation efficiency.

 Most mRNA degradation starts from the Poly(A) tail.
 The Poly(A) tail of mRNA will be reduced to an oligo A tail structure by deadenylation, so the Poly(A) tail is crucial to resist the degradation of mRNA.
 According to our experimental results, the stability and translation efficiency of mRNA containing a 120nt Poly(A) tail were higher than those containing a 40nt or 80nt Poly(A) tail length.

-Synbio Technologies, with the leading bio-design and mature experimental technology, constantly improve our own synthesis abilities to meet the market demand and the comprehensive scientific research needs of our customers.
+Synbio Technologies, with leading bio-design and technology, constantly improves our own synthesis abilities to meet the market demand and the comprehensive scientific research needs of our customers.